W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 ::: details Expanded
 A solid foundation is necessary because of the confusion between fear and awe to which I have already referred, and which [confusion between fear and awe] is often made.
 ²I have said that awe is inappropriate in connection with the Sons of God, because you should not experience awe in the presence of your equals.
-³However, it was also emphasised that awe is proper in the Presence of your Creator.
+³However, it was also emphasized that awe is proper in the Presence of your Creator.
 ⁴I have been careful to clarify my role in the Atonement without either over- or understating it [my role in the Atonement].
 ⁵I am also trying to do the same with yours [role in the Atonement].
 ⁶I have stressed that awe is not an appropriate reäction to me because of our inherent equality.